PapiLer/Reforestation/README.md

-## Why did the barber win the race?
-He took a short cut.
+## How did the hipster burn the roof of his mouth?
+He ate the pizza before it was cool.